5 min read

 Volkswagen AG | Q1 2021 Earnings Call

-“…COVID continues to have an impact on our society, on ourselves and on our business.
+“…COVID continues to have an impact on our society, on ourselves, and our business.
 At the same time, the shortage of semiconductors had put added pressure on the whole industry….We have managed COVID and the semiconductor restrictions well so far.
 However, we still have limited overall visibility on the financial impact of the semiconductor shortages.
-While we expect a more difficult Q2, we still see a good chance to recover a significant amount of the vehicles lost in the second half of the year.”
+Therefore, while we expect a more difficult Q2, we still see a good chance to recover a significant amount of the vehicles lost in the second half of the year.”

 Chairman of Management Board & Group CEO

-“SAIC was our probably most hit by the shortage of semiconductors in the group.
-So that is why we see — and there were some also write-downs, which we had to make for some of the assets from former projects.
-So I think we should see a recovery for SAIC within the next quarters.
+“SAIC was probably most hit by the shortage of semiconductors in the group.
+So that is why we see — and there were also write-downs, which we had to make for some of the assets from former projects.
+So let us know recovery for SAIC within the following quarters.

-“...semiconductors are becoming more relevant for our industry year-by-year basically as the car really becomes an Internet device, you can imagine and the amount of semiconductors we have in the car is growing every year, and it’s also to differentiate the cars to have the right semiconductors.
-The right semiconductor design is really critical for the performance, connectivity of the car and mostly for autonomous driving.
-So we get into a more direct contact with semiconductor manufacturers on the design side.
+“...semiconductors are becoming more relevant for our industry year-by-year basically as the car becomes an Internet device, you can imagine, and the amount of semiconductors we have in the car is growing every year, and it’s also to differentiate the vehicles to have the suitable semiconductors.
+The right semiconductor design is critical for the car’s performance and connectivity and primarily for autonomous driving.
+So we get into more direct contact with semiconductor manufacturers on the design side.
 That’s a continuous process.
-And we are, for sure, in the crisis mode, talking directly to the — I would say, the first tiers than the second tiers of the semiconductors, let’s say, the NXPs, Infineons and even to the foundries, which at the end where the bottleneck happens at TSMC and the other foundries Stuttgart.
+And we are, for sure, in the crisis mode, talking directly to the — I would say, the first tiers than the second tiers of the semiconductors, let’s say, the NXPs, Infineon’s and even to the foundries, which at the end where the bottleneck happens at TSMC and the other foundries Stuttgart.

 “So this dialogue is established.
-We are directing — contacting and it will increase over the years.
-The current crisis, I would differentiate 2 aspects.
-Now what we see in next quarter is basically our 2 incidents, which is [the] failure of 2 or 3 semiconductor plants in the U.S. because of winter storms and one fire which broke out in the Renesas plant.
-Two of those plants — of those 4 plants were dedicated basically 100% to automotive, which is what we currently are seeing on the horizon, and that’s going to hurt, because as the pipeline runs empty, now that’s going to hurt the industry and you hear the figures from all over the world.
+We are directing — contacting, and it will increase over the years.
+For the current crisis, I would differentiate two aspects.
+In the next quarter, we see our two incidents: [the] failure of 2 or 3 semiconductor plants in the U.S. because of winter storms and one fire that broke out in the Renesas plant.
+Two of those plants — of those four– were dedicated 100% to automotive, which is what we currently are seeing on the horizon, and that’s going to hurt because as the pipeline runs empty, now that’s going to break the industry.
+You hear the figures from all over the world.

-“The rest is basically a general shortage of semiconductors because of the fast growth of the Internet of Things, IoT, which is mostly using the same technology, 54-nanometer technology as the automotive industry.
+“The rest is a general shortage of semiconductors because of the fast growth of the Internet of Things, IoT, which primarily uses the same technology, 54-nanometer technology as the automotive industry.
 And there, we have a constraint.
-We are working on that with the big suppliers with Infineon, Intel, all around the world to make sure that we get more capacity for the next years to come, but there is investment required.
-Investment in those kind of technology is not the general investment, which is currently executed.
+We are working on that with the big suppliers with Infineon, Intel, worldwide to ensure that we get more capacity for the coming years, but there is the investment required.
+Investment in that kind of technology is not the general investment, which is currently executed.
 Most of the investment in semiconductors goes into 9-nanometer, 5-nanometer processes.

 “So we have to make sure that we switch faster from, let’s say, the old technologies into new technologies.
-A comprehensive plan, which we are working out now with all the semiconductor manufacturers to make sure that we get our future growth expectations, let’s say, guaranteed with the semiconductor supply.
+We are working out a comprehensive plan with all the semiconductor manufacturers to make sure that we get our future growth expectations, let’s say, guaranteed with the semiconductor supply.
 But it’s hard work, and it will take time.”

 Ford Motor Company | Q1 2021 Earnings Call